c-blake/bu/doc/edplot.md

 estimate](https://en.wikipedia.org/wiki/Density_estimation).
 The answer is
 simple: no free parameters (beyond "confidence interval size"-like ones).[^1] Free parameters slow science (construed most broadly), inviting methodological debate.
-KDEs improve on histograms by averaging over bin alignment[^2].
-EDFs nix both alignment *and* bandwidth / bin width and are a solid best estimate of the true population distribution with multiple well known error bands.
+KDEs improve on histograms by averaging over bin alignment[^2], but data can be many-scale (need variable bin width/bandwidth) leading to the number of parameters also needing estimation.
+EDFs sidestep all such concerns & are a good estimate of true population distributions with multiple known error bands for finite-samples that are distribution free & non-parametric.

-I also prefer density / derivative / PDF Speak, ***BUT*** the disagreement on bandwidth selection techniques is staggering.
-There are (easily!) ten thousand papers in academic statistics on bandwidth selection since the late, great Emanuel Parzen got people interested in KDEs in 1962 (or maybe Rosenblatt in 1956).
-I even have my own ideas along those lines, but even so, without broad acceptance, one gets stuck debating methods not analyzing data.
+I also prefer density / derivative / PDF "Speak", ***BUT*** the disagreement on bandwidth selection techniques is staggering.
+There are (easily!) ten thousand papers on many dozens to hundreds of proposals in academic statistics on bandwidth selection since the late, great Emanuel Parzen got people interested in KDEs in 1962 (or maybe Rosenblatt in 1956).
+I even have my own ideas along these lines, but even so, without broad acceptance for multiple-decades, one gets stuck debating methods not analyzing data.
 So, as a practical/social matter, ***IF you can*** answer & inspire your questions with EDFs, you probably should.
 The most common reason people do not is not having spent time to learn to read/use them; They're popular in social sciences.

 Key EDF Properties (B)
 ======================